 Chesapeake Bay - Indicator Details:

-Dissolved oxygen was measured at approximately 144 stations, 8 times between June and September 2010, using a water quality probe positioned just above the bottom.
+Dissolved oxygen was measured at approximately 144 stations, up to 7 times between June and September 2011, using a water quality probe from the bottom to the surface of the water column at one meter intervals.
 The proportion of time that dissolved oxygen was below the threshold at each station was calculated and then interpolated to provide estimates between the stations.

-This map shows average bottom dissolved oxygen levels for summer (June to September) 2010.
-The most extensive areas of low average dissolved oxygen occurred in the deeper channels of the mainstem Bay and lower Potomac River.
-Unlike other years, however, there was not a sharp decline from good oxygen to no oxygen (which would be indicated by red).
-Rather, there is a wider than average band of low dissolved oxygen (1-2 mg l-1) that continues from the mainstem into the Potomac River.
+This map shows average bottom dissolved oxygen levels for summer (June to September) 2011.
+The most extensive areas of low average dissolved oxygen occurred in the deeper channels of the mainstem Bay, lower Potomac River, and the Rappahannock River.
 Small areas of low dissolved oxygen were also observed in the lower reaches of many smaller tributaries including the Chester, Patapsco, and Choptank Rivers.

 Low dissolved oxygen in the Bay's mainstem is controlled primarily by the quantity of organic matter and nutrients flowing out of the Susquehanna River during the preceding spring.
 While this map provides a broad-level assessment of dissolved oxygen in the Bay, it does not accurately capture small and short-term low dissolved oxygen events that are often attributed to causing fish kills.

-Dissolved oxygen was measured at approximately 144 stations, up to 6 times between June and September, using a water quality probe positioned just above the bottom.
+Dissolved oxygen was measured at approximately 144 stations, up to 7 times between June and September, using a water quality probe from the bottom to the surface of the water column at one meter intervals.
 Average dissolved oxygen levels at each station were calculated and levels between stations estimated using spatial interpolation software.